 Several things have changed this time, so here on this page we'll be taking you through everything you need to know, including the Trials of the Nine requirements and what you can expect for Trials loot and rewards.

-Trials of the Nine requirements and Trials mode this week
+Trials of the Nine requirements

 There are several requirements before you can participate in Trials of the Nine.
 These are:

 - Complete the Call to Arms Crucible Milestone at least once

 - Have a 260 Power Level or above